plomari/dxx/README.txt

 remain unimplemented.
 On the other hand, missing features related to game play will be implemented on request as far as it is possible.

+The following levels have been tested:

+"Amalthea"

+	There is an equipment center that has no activation trigger and thus never produces anything.
+It's possible that equipment centers are supposed to be active by default, while the current implementation disables them by default.

+"Anthology":

+	The last stage (which attempts to emulate Descent 3) has robot models in an XL-specific unsupported format.
+The builtin models are used as fallback, which looks quite wrong in some places.
+There is an alternate 3-level "split" mission, which puts each stage into its own level, but it seems to have a bug in the last stage that prevents completing the level.

+"Boiling Point"

+	Do not play.
+I think I got stuck when trying to play it, and did not continue.
+Likely cannot be completed yet; needs to be revisited.

+"D.I.
+Monolevel"

+	Quite some unimplemented triggers, but can be played.
+In the sub-level "The Gorge" there is a shield/energy drain triggers and a trigger behind "glass" that disables them.
+This disable trigger cannot be reached (I'm unsure whether the texture should isolate weapon fire; I opted for yes), and the drain triggers are unimplemented.
+The sub-level "The Forest" has a small room with a matcen that produces bosses (?) and locks all doors - not sure if that behaves as designed, just don't go there.
+Every once in a while, a door open/closed message appears, which makes no sense and which I didn't investigate.
+I'm not sure whether the boss robots behave as intended.
+The central room within the central "dispatch" room doesn't seem to work as intended, but doesn't break gameplay as far as I'm aware.

+	The mission loads slow and often has severe FPS hits because of texture merging.
+This merging is currently performed on the CPU, is quite inefficient (native implementation due to high complexity), and there is some cache trashing going on.
+These problems should be solved by moving the merging to shaders.
+(It's not as simple as the old "multi texturing".)

+"The Sphere"

+	Not sure whether the bosses act as intended.
+Some obviously incorrect textures, unknown cause (e.g. the texture right in front of you when starting level 3).
+The level 3 boss is supposed to spawn robots when hit, I think, which uses some sort of rube-goldberg trigger contraption, which might have been implemented not quite as XL did.
+Level 4 has two split paths, and it's impossible to visit both paths without restarting the level, which is probably as designed.
+However, there are also these mysterious glass windows to the final battle area.

+	The secret level contains an interesting enemy: a cloaked robot using the guide bot model, which shoots a very large number of flares occasionally.
+	It will collide with you, and the resulting explosion will most likely kill you.
+It's marked as thief, so like in all secret levels, will be respawned at another place instantly.
+It's located behind a guidebot blast door, so don't free it, I guess.
+I don't know if it really behaves as intended.
+The same robot seems to appear again in "D.I.
+Monolevel" ("The Canal" sub-level) where it isn't respawned of course.

 Multiplayer
 -----------